TMTM

 Conway is the fastest-growing city in Arkansas with a population increase of just under 3% last year.
 It’s easy to see why: This city boasts plenty of outdoors and cultural activities, a young population thanks to its major post-secondary institutions, and the housing costs are 25% below the national norm.

-Augusta-Aiken, Georgia by c_live_lee/ Flickr (None)
+Augusta-Aiken, Georgia by c_live_lee/ Flickr (CC BY)

 8. Augusta-Aiken, Georgia/South Carolina